State as the API: LangGraph After Three Rewrites

 final_output: str | None

-This solved the write-conflict problem — each agent owned its section of the schema.
-But it created a different failure mode: conditional edge functions had to inspect research is not None and draft is not None and draft.critique_history[-1].approved before routing.
-Three weeks in, those edge predicates had become load-bearing business logic, tested nowhere, readable by nobody.
+This solved some write-conflict problems because each agent owned a section of the schema.
+It also moved complexity into conditional edges.
+Routing functions had to inspect nested state such as research is not None and draft is not None and draft.critique_history[-1].approved before deciding where to go next.

-The other problem: None as a sentinel is semantically ambiguous in LangGraph.
+The other problem: None is an ambiguous sentinel in LangGraph state.
 Does research: None mean "not started", "failed", or "intentionally skipped"?
-We were embedding workflow state into data state, which meant changing the workflow required changing the schema — a full migration each time.
+I was embedding workflow state into data state.
+Changing the workflow meant changing the schema, which made migrations more expensive.

-Nested Pydantic is the right tool for tool I/O contracts.
-It is the wrong tool for LangGraph state when your graph structure is still evolving.
+Nested Pydantic is a good fit for tool I/O contracts.
+For LangGraph state in a graph whose structure is still evolving, I found it too rigid.

 3. The third iteration: channels with reducers

-The design that worked is the one LangGraph actually documents but most tutorials skip over: Annotated fields with reducer functions.
+The design that worked is the one LangGraph documents but many tutorials skip: Annotated fields with reducer functions.

 import operator